As Japan's electricity reform kicks off, Germany serves as warning

-TOKYO/FRANKFURT, April 29 (Reuters) - Four weeks into Japan’s power market shakeup aimed at boosting choice and energy security, the utility at the centre of the 2011 nuclear crisis has borne the brunt of consumer defections, with nearly 470,000 users switching electricity providers.
+TOKYO/FRANKFURT (Reuters) - Four weeks into Japan’s power market shakeup aimed at boosting choice and energy security, the utility at the center of the 2011 nuclear crisis has borne the brunt of consumer defections, with nearly 470,000 users switching electricity providers.

 The move underscores the anger at Tokyo Electric Power (Tepco), operator of the wrecked Fukushima power station, but has helped provide a solid start for the government’s efforts to spur competition in its power sector.